VictoriaMetrics/VictoriaMetrics/README.md

      The maximum amounts of memory a single query may consume.
 Queries requiring more memory are rejected.
 The total memory limit for concurrently executed queries can be estimated as -search.maxMemoryPerQuery multiplied by -search.maxConcurrentRequests .
 See also -search.logQueryMemoryUsage
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -search.maxPointsPerTimeseries int
      The maximum points per a single timeseries returned from /api/v1/query_range.
 This option doesn't limit the number of scanned raw samples in the database.
 The main purpose of this option is to limit the number of per-series points returned to graphing UI such as VMUI or Grafana.
-There is no sense in setting this limit to values bigger than the horizontal resolution of the graph (default 30000)
+There is no sense in setting this limit to values bigger than the horizontal resolution of the graph.
+See also -search.maxResponseSeries (default 30000)
   -search.maxPointsSubqueryPerTimeseries int
      The maximum number of points per series, which can be generated by subquery.
 See https://valyala.medium.com/prometheus-subqueries-in-victoriametrics-9b1492b720b3 (default 100000)
   -search.maxQueryDuration duration